 -

-Developing national health policies within the framework of the general policy of the state, and monitoring their implementation after approval by the Council of Ministers.
+Developing national health policies within the framework of the general policy of the State, and monitoring their implementation following approval by the Council of Ministers

 -

-Strategically planning and directing the delivery of healthcare services under national development plans, ensuring decentralized, transparent, equitable, and accountable healthcare provision.
-This includes developmental projects, health programs, and other initiatives, with ongoing monitoring and evaluation.
+Strategically planning and directing the delivery of healthcare services within national development plans, ensuring that healthcare provision is decentralized, transparent, equitable, and accountable — encompassing development projects, health programs, and related initiatives, with ongoing monitoring and evaluation.

 -

-Supervising governmental and private healthcare institutions, taking necessary measures to monitor these institutions and ensure their compliance with their duties, and promoting integration among them to provide healthcare services.
+Supervising governmental and private healthcare institutions, taking the necessary measures to monitor their performance and ensure compliance with their obligations, and promoting integration among them to facilitate comprehensive healthcare delivery.

 -

-Coordinating between the units of the administrative apparatus of the State, other relevant public entities, and specialized private institutions regarding the provision of healthcare across primary, secondary, specialized, rare, and precision levels.
-This includes emergency services, disaster response, medical evacuations, and patient transfers between these entities, standardizing health indicators, and establishing necessary mechanisms for these processes.
+Coordinating among the units of the State administrative apparatus, relevant public entities, and specialized private institutions regarding the provision of healthcare at primary, secondary, specialized, rare, and precision levels; including emergency services, disaster response, medical evacuations, patient transfers, and the standardization of health indicators, along with establishing the necessary mechanisms therefor.

 -

-Organizing and providing comprehensive healthcare services, including preventive, diagnostic, therapeutic, rehabilitative, and other aspects, for all citizens, their families, and residents following royal decrees, laws, regulations, and organizational decisions governing these services.
+Organizing and providing comprehensive healthcare services — encompassing preventive, diagnostic, therapeutic, rehabilitative, and other modalities — for all citizens, their families, and residents, in accordance with the applicable royal decrees, laws, regulations, and decisions.

 -

-Adopting necessary measures using modern scientific techniques to prevent diseases and health emergencies, and to maintain national health security.
+Adopting the necessary measures using modern scientific methods to prevent diseases and health crises, and to safeguard national health security.

 -

-Issuing licenses for medical and allied medical professions to private health institutions, as well as to practitioners in government units, other public entities, and private institutions, while regulating and monitoring their performance.
+Issuing licenses for the practice of medical and allied health professions to private healthcare institutions and all licensed practitioners, while regulating and monitoring their performance.

 -

-Planning for human resource development in the health sector within the framework of the State’s human development policy, including developing a national strategy for health education aimed at achieving self-sufficiency in general and specialized medical and paramedical categories across various health fields, and participating in setting health education standards to ensure its quality in coordination with the relevant authorities.
+Planning for human resource development in the health sector within the State's human development policy framework, including developing a national health education strategy aimed at achieving self-sufficiency in general and specialized medical and paramedical categories, and participating in the formulation of health education quality standards in coordination with the relevant authorities.

 -

-Monitoring and providing information, data, and health statistics within the units of the administrative apparatus of the State, other relevant public entities and private institutions, and utilizing this information to enhance national health.
-This includes conducting studies and research, and encouraging innovation in various health fields to support decision-making, planning, monitoring, and evaluation.
+Monitoring, collecting, and providing health information, data, and statistics across the State administrative apparatus and relevant entities; utilizing these to enhance national health outcomes; and conducting studies, research, and innovation initiatives in support of decision-making, planning, monitoring, and evaluation.

 -

-Developing training and qualification programs in collaboration with government and private educational and training institutions for medical and paramedical categories to advance their scientific and professional standards.
+Developing training and qualification programs in collaboration with governmental and private educational and training institutions to advance the scientific and professional standards of medical and allied health personnel.

 -

-Collaborating with health educational institutions to train their graduates in hospitals, healthcare facilities, and research and study centers in the health fields.
+Collaborating with health educational institutions in the clinical and field training of their graduates within hospitals, healthcare facilities, and health research and study centers.

 -

-Ensuring the availability of medications according to the unified procurement policy for all health institutions within the units of the administrative apparatus of the State, and other relevant public entities, and taking necessary measures to guarantee their quality.
+Ensuring the availability of pharmaceuticals in accordance with the unified procurement policy for all health institutions within the State administrative apparatus and relevant public entities, and taking the necessary measures to guarantee their quality.

 -

-Monitoring the manufacturing, importation, distribution, and utilization of medicines, health products, medical devices, and equipment, in accordance with the applicable laws, regulations, and decisions.
+Regulating and monitoring the manufacture, importation, distribution, and utilization of medicines, health preparations, medical devices, and equipment, in accordance with the applicable laws, regulations, and decisions.

 -

-Encouraging the private sector to support healthcare services, issuing licenses for establishing private healthcare institutions, and monitoring their performance, in accordance with relevant laws, regulations, and directives, in coordination with the relevant authorities.
+Encouraging the private sector to contribute to the support of healthcare services, issuing licenses for the establishment of private healthcare institutions, and monitoring their performance, in accordance with the relevant laws, regulations, and directives, and in coordination with the competent authorities.

 -

-Raising health awareness in the community and encouraging individuals to actively participate in improving and maintaining their health.
+Raising and promoting health awareness within the community, and encouraging individuals to actively participate in the protection and improvement of their own health.

 -

-Collaborating with ministries and relevant authorities on health-related matters, particularly environment, food safety, and related issues.
+Collaborating with ministries and relevant authorities on matters pertaining to health, particularly those related to the environment, food standards, and food safety.

 -

-Providing continuous education and professional development programs through seminars, workshops, scientific meetings, health days, and other developmental activities, to enhance the capabilities of healthcare professionals.
+Providing continuing education and professional development programs through seminars, workshops, scientific meetings, health awareness days, and other capacity-building activities, with the aim of enhancing the competencies of healthcare professionals.

 -

-Keeping track of health advancements and developments, as well as new occurrences in the global health landscape, and taking appropriate measures to keep up with these developments or address potential challenges.
+Monitoring health advancements, developments, and emerging occurrences in the global health landscape, and taking appropriate measures to keep pace with these developments or address potential challenges.

 -

-Promoting adherence to professional ethics by establishing necessary regulations and overseeing their implementation, in accordance with the laws governing healthcare practice.
+Promoting adherence to professional and medical ethics by establishing the necessary regulatory frameworks and overseeing their implementation, in accordance with the laws governing healthcare practice.

 -

-Enhancing cooperation in health-related specialties with relevant authorities in regional and international organizations and specialized institutions.
+Enhancing and developing cooperation in health-related specialties with relevant authorities in regional and international organizations and specialized institutions.

 -

-Organizing health conferences and representing Oman at regional and international health-related conferences, events, and meetings.
+Organizing health conferences and representing the Sultanate of Oman in regional and international conferences, events, and meetings related to health affairs.

 -

-Proposing draft laws and royal decrees, and issuing regulations and decisions related to the Ministry's competencies.
+Proposing draft laws and royal decrees, and issuing regulations and decisions pertaining to the competencies of the Ministry.

 -